 If you have a favourite book you would like to add, with a brief review (100 words max please!) do please send it to us.
+Or if you're a book publisher, please feel free to get in touch if you'd like a book considered for review here.

 If you're completely new to ecopsychology this classic book is a useful introduction: Roszak, T et al (eds) Ecopsychology.
 Restoring the Earth, Healing the Mind, 1995 San Francisco: Sierra Club Books.
 An excellent anthology for anyone wishing to find out more about Ecopsychology.For a very extensive deep ecology and ecopsychology bibliography visit Rainforestinfo.
 Or Goodreads popular ecopsychology book list.